X restricts access to the account of the mayor of Istanbul imprisoned after the request of Turkey - ExBulletin

 X restricts access to the account of the mayor of Istanbul imprisoned after the request of Turkey

-Ankara Access to Mayor of Istanbul imprisoned Ekrem Imamoglu The social media account on X was blocked in Türkiye, officials and reports said the last decision against a key rival to the president on Thursday Recep Tayyip Erdogan.
+Ankara, Access to Turkey in the social media account of Istanbul imprisoned Ekrem Imamoglu on X was blocked in Turkey, officials and reports said the last decision against a key rival to President Rece Tayyip Erdogan.

-According to Engelli Web, a website that follows and reports internet censorship in Turkey, X has restricted the Imamoglus account in Turkey complying with a legal request from the Turkish authorities which cited national security and public security problems.
+According to Engelli Web, a website that follows and reports censorship on the Internet in Turkey, X limited the Imamoglu account in Turkey complying with a legal request from the Turkish authorities which cited national security and public security problems.

 Gonenc Gurkaynak, a lawyer representing X in Türkiye, said that he had appealed on behalf of the platform against the decision blocking the account.
 He said he had submitted a 27 -page petition and hundreds of pages of court support documents.